dusty-nv/ros_deep_learning/README.md

 ### ros_deep_learning

-Next, navigate into your ROS workspace and clone and build `ros_deep_learning`:
+Next, navigate into your ROS workspace's `src` directory and clone `ros_deep_learning`:

 ```bash
 $ cd ~/ros_workspace/src
 $ git clone https://github.com/dusty-nv/ros_deep_learning
 ```

-If you are using ROS Melodic, use `catkin_make`.
+Then build it - if you are using ROS Melodic, use `catkin_make`.
 If you are using ROS2 Eloquent, use `colcon build`:

 ```bash
 $ cd ~/ros_workspace/